LivInTheLookingGlass/Euler/README.rst

    <a href="https://euler.oliviaappleton.com/_static/test-js.html" target="_blank">click here!</a>

+.. |test-py-link| raw:: html

+   <a href="https://euler.oliviaappleton.com/_static/test-py.html" target="_blank">click here!</a>

 ..
 [1] This is the earliest standard the MSVC explicitly supports.
 ..
 [2] While these solutions do run on Chrome and Firefox, they need to be bundled with WebPack + Babel first, and these tests not yet automated as in Nodejs and Bun.
 To run these tests yourself, |test-js-link|
+..
+[3] Pyodide setup is in progress, but the code in this repository is currently packaged for pyodide.
+If you would like to test this in an interactive shell, |test-py-link|

 Coverage
 --------